 Ideate BIMLink and Ideate Sticky are both solutions developed by Ideate that connect Revit and Excel.
-Ideate BIMLink applies the Excel data to the Building Information Model elements while Ideate Sticky links the Excel information into Revit as a table (non-BIM data).
+Ideate BIMLink applies the Excel data to the Building Information Model elements while Ideate Sticky links the Excel information into Revit as a Schedule (non-BIM data).

 Revit schedules that utilized IF/THEN statements can be difficult to use when summary level data is needed.
 Plumbing calculations fall into this category where the conditional statement should only be applied to the subtotaled data (e.g. all of the Rooms or Areas within a Level) instead of each row of data.
 In these situations the raw data can be exported via Ideate BIMLink and then within another worksheet the subtotals can be calculated and formatted in alignment with code requirements.
-The formatted data can be brought back into Revit via Ideate Sticky.
+The formatted data can be linked into Revit via Ideate Sticky.
 Ideate BIMLink customers can request macro-enabled Excel templates to support both occupancy and plumbing fixture counts.

 Learn more about Plumbing Fixture Counts in our blog post: What Will You Sticky?
 Plumbing Fixture Requirements with Ideate Sticky for Revit.